LexcusNgZhengHui/Create-a-simply-REST-API-with-Python-and-Flask/README.md

 2) python3 -m pip install flask --if using visual code terminal\

-3) Once the flask package is installed, run server.py to start a server which is listening at port 5000 and serving a REST API endpoint at the root / that returns the string Hello World!.\
+3) Once the flask package is installed, run server.py to start a server which is listening at port 5000 and serving a REST API endpoint at the root / that returns the string Hello World!.
+Example ip is http://127.0.0.1:5000 \

 4) The reason why using port 5000 is due to the python file we did't not specify the port , When no port is specified, starts at default port 5000\